“TULIP” is an acronym and summary of the Gospel, the Good News of God’s salvation!

 “For consider your calling, brethren, that there were not many wise according to the flesh, not many mighty, not many noble; but God has chosen the foolish things of the world to shame the wise, and God has chosen the weak things of the world to shame the things which are strong, and the base things of the world and the despised God has chosen, the things that are not, so that He may nullify the things that are, so that no man may boast before God.
 But by His doing you are in Christ Jesus, who became to us wisdom from God, and righteousness and sanctification, and redemption, so that, just as it is written, “LET HIM WHO BOASTS, BOAST IN THE LORD.”
 1 Corinthians 1:26-31.

 This is a specific love just for His church.
-Just as a husband should not love and give himself up for all women, but only for his own wife, Christ loved the church and gave Himself up for only His church, not for everyone in the world.
+Just as a husband should not love and give himself up for all women, but only for his own wife, Christ only loved the church and only gave Himself up for His church, not for everyone in the world.

 In Christ’s intercessory prayer in John 17:9, we see Christ praying for only those whom God gave Him, not for the world: “I ask on their behalf; I do not ask on behalf of the world, but of those whom Thou hast given Me; for they are Thine;”

-Christ laid down His life for only His sheep.
-“I am the good shepherd, and I know My own and My own know Me, even as the Father knows Me and I know the Father; and I lay down My life for the sheep. ” John 10:14-15.
+Christ only laid down His life for His sheep.
+Christ did not lay down His life for every sheep.
+“I am the good shepherd, and I know My own and My own know Me, even as the Father knows Me and I know the Father; and I lay down My life for the sheep.”
+John 10:14-15.

 Christ’s death redeemed all of God’s elect, but only them alone, not everyone in the world.